xEdziu/KeepMyPassword-Desktop/.github/ISSUE_TEMPLATE/bug_report.md

 # **Environment**
  - OS: [e.g. WIndows]
  - App Version: [e.g. 0.1]

+# **Exception Stack Trace**:
+If there is an error with stacktrace, please paste it here.

 # **Additional context**
 Add any other context about the problem here.